 In 2014-2015, while a JSK Journalism Fellow at Stanford University, I focused on improving news coverage in underserved communities and journalism innovation; I learned that the best innovations keep the community’s needs (and existing assets) in mind before the needs of the news organization.

-Since 2001, I have been a reporter in Sonoma County at The Press Democrat.
-I have covered gangs, police, aging and city government.
+Previously, I was a reporter for 15 years at The Press Democrat in Sonoma County, where I covered gangs, police, aging and city government.
 I was a lead reporter on a series about globalization that won the newspaper a George Polk award in 2005.
-Other recognitions include two Associated Press Fairbanks awards for public service, a Best of the West award, and multiple California Newspaper Publishers Association awards for my reporting on neighborhood poverty, business, public sector benefits and an Indian tribe.
+Other recognitions include two Associated Press Fairbanks awards for public service, a Best of the West award for magazine writing, and state awards for reporting on neighborhood poverty, business, public sector benefits and an Indian tribe.

 In 2007 and 2008, I took a sabbatical position at National Public Radio affiliate KRCB in Sonoma County, where I was editorial coordinator for Voice of Youth, a teaching project for under-appreciated youth.
 We produced stories for a bilingual radio show, learned stuff about each other, had lots of fun, and formed some lasting friendships.

 Longer ago still, I was editor at the St. Helena Star; a contributing editor to Wine Business Monthly; and a contributor to Wired, The Sonoma County Independent, the San Diego Union Tribune, and Gauntlet Magazine, a journal about free speech issues.

 I’ve presented at events and forums including ONA, the Knight Foundation Media Learning Seminars, F8, the Commonwealth Club board of directors, Facebook’s Journalism Project, and Stanford University’s d.school.